Northern Ireland flooding results in road closures | ITV News

 lagangreen Road between the Leapoges road and Black Bog Road Dromore is closed due to flooding

-Ballynahinch: The B177 Lisburn Road has been closed, due to flooding, from its junction with the A49 Magheraknock Road junction to the Riverside Road junction.
+Downpatrick: The C280 Quoile Road Downpatrick has been closed from its junction with the Old Belfast Road (A22) to Quoile Brae.

-Downpatrick: Quiole Road is closed from Quoile Bay to Old Belfast Road due to flooding.
+Portadown- U1358 Tavanagh Avenue, (leading to Portadown Health Centre) – closed due to flooding.

-Strangford Road is closed from New Bridge Street to Orchard Way due to flooding.
+U4037 Lagangreen Road, Dromore - closed this morning between Leapoges Road and Dromara Road / Black Bog Road closed due to flooding.

 Co Armagh